No Comments

 What excursions should I take?

 The options can be a bit overwhelming….Cave tubing, hiking, snorkeling, boating, sailing, fishing, fine restaurants, shopping, Mayan tours, sunset cruises, scuba diving, cave tours, bird watching, biking, jungle tours, ziplining, parasailing, kite surfing, the zoo, helicopter tours, and more!
 You can book before you come, or simply visit the excursion offices while you are here—they are all within walking distance of your cabana.
-HERE are our recommendations for your time here!

 What do you recommend guests see in the rest of Belize?